2 Day Porto Itinerary: Everything To Do In 48 Hours

 Dinner

-Porto has no shortage of top notch restaurants, I recommend for the first night to dine along the Ribeira, it’s lively and picturesque.
-If you are lookig for where to eat in Porto, check a few of my favourites below.
+Porto has no shortage great restaurants, I recommend for the first night to dine along the Ribeira, it’s lively and picturesque.
+If you are looking for where to eat in Porto, check a few of my favourites below.

 Day 2: 2 Day Porto Itinerary